Here are our photographers’ favorite photos of 2022 — and why

-Sun-Times visual journalists Tyler Pasciak LaRivierie, Pat Nabong, Ashlee Rezin, Brian Rich and Anthony Vazquez took thousands of photos this past year across the city and suburbs.
+Sun-Times visual journalists Tyler Pasciak LaRiviere, Pat Nabong, Ashlee Rezin, Brian Rich and Anthony Vazquez took thousands of photos this past year across the city and suburbs.

 We asked each of them to pick their favorite one from all of their assignments.